EightFactorial/FrogLight/README.md

 cargo run --release
 ```

-This may take a while and requires a couple of gigabytes of space!
+This will take a while the first time and requires a couple of gigabytes of space!

-The built client will be located at `./target/release/froglight`
+After building, FrogLight can be found at `./target/release/froglight[.exe]`

 > [!Important]
-> Make sure you are building in `release` mode, as `debug` mode will be very slow!
+> Make sure you are building in `--release` mode!

 ## Plugins

-FrogLight was written with customization in mind.

-For example, here is how to embed an image and use it on the loading screen:
+Using the [Bevy Engine](https://github.com/bevyengine/bevy/), plugins are very easy to create.

 ```rust
 use bevy::{asset::embedded_asset, prelude::*};